-- (a) The Commission shall be empowered to assess fines on candidates concurrent with warnings, if the Commission believes the violation was particularly blatant or damaging to the elections. - (b) Fines shall not exceed one hundred dollars (\$100).
-The fine will not be deducted from the campaign spending limit.
+- (a) The Commission shall be empowered to access fines on candidates concurrent with warnings, if the Commission believes the violation was particularly blatant or damaging to the elections. - (b) Fines shall not exceed fifty dollars (\$50).
+The candidate may either pay the fine, which will not count towards expense limits, or not pay the fine and elect to deduct the fine from the total expense limit.
 All proceeds from fines shall be deposited in to the Student Body Funds, and shall be set aside for defrayment of the cost of future elections.